twisted/twisted/docs/projects/core/howto/threading.rst

 Utility Methods
 ---------------

-The utility methods are not part of the :api:`twisted.internet.reactor <twisted.internet.reactor>` APIs, but are implemented in :api:`twisted.internet.threads <twisted.internet.threads>`.
+The utility methods are not part of the :api:`twisted.internet.reactor <reactor>` APIs, but are implemented in :api:`twisted.internet.threads <threads>`.

 If we have multiple methods to run sequentially within a thread, we can do::